GuduleLapointe/w4os/MIGRATION-PLAN.md

 - ✅ Enable easier creation of additional modules and features
 - ✅ Significantly improve both user and administrator experience
 - ✅ Allow the project to evolve sustainably for the next decade

+**V3 nested modules structure**

+w4os relies on several related projects, v3 release will involve changes in most of them.
+Therefore the development is made in parallel between all the projects to ensure ongoing compatibility and integration.

+- **[w4os](http://github.com/GuduleLapointe/w4os/)**: the wordpress plugin providing a full web interface for OpenSimulator. _Depends on helpers and engine, included in w4os releases._
+- **[OpenSim Helpers](https://github.com/magicoli/opensim-helpers)**: essentially the OpenSimulator helpers (API and tools queried directly by the viewer or the simulator, or querying directly the simulator), with additional general use UI elements (splash page, grid info block, registration form...).
+Can be used either as part of another project like w4os or as standalone complement to OpenSim servers. _Standalone or library, depends solely on engine, included in helpers releases._
+- **[OpenSim Engine](https://github.com/magicoli/opensim-engine)**: the main engine shared between all implementations, provides data manipulation, transformation, validation, storage.
+It is only a library and doesn't do anything by itself, so it needs to be included in another project like **w4os** or **OpenSim Helpers**. _Library._

+w4os, OpenSim Helpers and OpenSim Engine versioning is synchronized as their development is tightly linked, even though each of them has its own repository and can be installed independently.

+┌─────────┐
+│  w4os   │ (WordPress Plugin)
+└────┬────┘
+     │ depends on
+┌────▼────┐
+│ helpers │ (API + UI Elements)
+└────┬────┘
+     │ depends on
+┌────▼────┐
+│ engine  │ (Core Library)
+└─────────┘
+(more detail in DEVELOPERS.md)

+- **[OpenSim REST PHP](https://github.com/magicoli/opensim-rest-php)**: a small library providing tools to communicate with OpenSimulator instances and viewers with REST protocol.
+It also provides a command-line client.
+The library is included in OpenSim Engine (not the CLI), but the versioning is independent.
+It is designed to be light and as generic as possible, with few dependencies. _Library: included in OpenSim Engine releases; Binary executable: standalone._

+**Purpose of this document:**

 This document tracks the migration of code from the legacy v1/v2/v3 folder structure to the new engine/wordpress/helpers architecture.